ravelomananarsmr/allocine-harmattan/README.md

 * Filmography of a person
 * Look for a person
 * Share a movie or a person (via sms, twitter, email, ...)
-* Find a showtime for a given movie
+* Find a showtime for a given movie (not yet implemented)
 * Look for incoming movies

 license